 In the days leading up to The Lake George Land Conservancy’s Hike-a-thon 2018, the first heat wave of the season was roaring across the Lake George Area, promising little hope for comfort to those of us taking part in the annual group excursions on July 5.

 The event brings together donors, scores of volunteers and hundreds of participants for 19 simultaneous hikes and paddles taking place at locations around Lake George.
 Designed to showcase the growing number of parks and preserves under the Conservancy’s stewardship, Hike-a-thon culminates with exciting aerial photography of each group at its summit or other relevant destination.

-Although the swarm of insects I had been expecting had yet to make an appearance, I doused myself with my go-to bug repellant.
-After taking a measure of elevation (410 feet), I secured my day pack and stepped onto the trail as the last member of the group.
+Although the swarm of insects I had been expecting had yet to make an appearance, I douse myself with bug repellant, take a measure of elevation (410 feet), secure my day pack and step onto the trail as the last member of the group.
 My role for the day would be “sweeper,” which is exactly what it sounds like ~ I am there to assist those who may enjoy a more relaxed pace or those who need to take a break, to keep on course when the forward guard advances beyond view; ultimately I am to help keep the group together.
 It is the perfect job for me because I prefer to have nobody behind me when I’m hiking. ...
 I’m a dawdler.